-My thought on this passage is that as people before the flood lived longer, they developed sin more in their lives.
-My opinion on why they lived for so long is first because the Lord had decided so, and second because of the natural and atmospheric conditions in which they lived, as the Bible says that there wasn't any rain before the flood.
-People used to live up to 700-800 years, and in this way, as we already said, they advanced into sin.
-This is what provoked the Lord to bring the end through water (flood) and probably to decide to shorten the longevity of their life to how we know it today.
+My thought on this passage is that, as people before the flood lived longer, they developed sin more in their lives.
+My opinion on why they lived for so long is, first, because the Lord had decided so, and second, because of the natural and atmospheric conditions in which they lived, as the Bible says that there wasn't any rain before the flood.
+People used to live from 800 to 900 years, and in this way, as we already said, they advanced into sin.
+This is what provoked the Lord to bring the end through water (flood) and probably to decide to shorten the longevity of their life to the way we know it today.

-"And the Lord said, 'My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years" (Genesis 6:3).
+"And the Lord said, 'My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years'" (Genesis 6:3).

 He said this just before the flood.
-We can see He also did that for good because He knew that if the man continued to live longer, he would develop sin more and, in this way, would be harder to reach salvation and be saved.
-What is most important is salvation and eternal life.
-Today, we often see that the older someone is, the more he has advanced into sin and the harder his heart is toward God.

-Imagine how it was when people lived for over 700 years, as the Bible says.
+We can see that He also did that for good because He knew that if the man continued to live longer, he would develop sin more and would fall deeper into Satan's deceit, and in this way it would be harder for him to open his heart to God and receive His salvation.
+It is not a question that God can forgive sin and soften a heart, but rather that the more deceived someone is, the harder it becomes for him to pay attention to the gospel.
+When someone hears the gospel, the word of God starts working in their life, but at times the enemy prevents people from hearing it from the beginning through a deceit he plants in their hearts.
+God's purpose is salvation and eternal life, and this is the most important.
+Today, we often see that the older a person is, the more they have advanced into sin and the harder their heart is toward God.
+Imagine how it was when people lived for over 800 years, as the Bible says.
 What we nevertheless see today is that even though man doesn't live as long, he is still advancing toward sin because of the knowledge he has and the overwhelming information he is surrounded with and can access effortlessly.
-The information we have today can be used for good but also wrong, as it is generally done.
-Everything today is moving in a faster way.
+The knowledge and information we have today can be used for good, but also for wrong, as it is generally done.
+Everything is moving at a faster pace now.